3 Easy-to-Avoid Mistakes When Redeeming Citi ThankYou Points

 You can earn them with cards like:

-Almost always, the best way to use your Citi ThankYou points is to transfer them to one of Citibank’s airline travel partners.
-This is especially true when Citi is offering a transfer bonus, like they are until February 20, 2019, with Turkish Airlines.
+Almost always, the best way to use Citi ThankYou points is to transfer them to one of Citibank’s airline travel partners.
+This is especially true when there is a transfer bonus, like the current 25% bonus for Flying Blue transfers.

 As easy as it is to get value from your Citi ThankYou points, there are some simple mistakes you’ll want to be sure to avoid.

-1. Thou Shalt Not Let Your Citi ThankYou Points Expire
+1. Don’t Let Your Citi ThankYou Points Expire

 So don’t share points with another account until you’re ready to redeem them.

-2. Thou Shalt Not Redeem Citi ThankYou Points for Cash Back or a Statement Credit
+2. Don’t Redeem Citi ThankYou Points for Cash Back or a Statement Credit

-If you absolutely need to use your ThankYou points to pay your bills, you can use them to make student loan or mortgage payments at 1 cent per point.
+If you absolutely need to use your ThankYou points to pay your bills, you can use them to make payments on a student loan or a mortgage at 1 cent per point.
 However, if you happen to have a Citi Prestige card, you can redeem ThankYou points for cash back at a rate of 1 cent each.
 But of course, you’ll also have access to better options.

 3. Thou Shalt Not Use Citi ThankYou Points for Merchandise Purchases

-And the only time it makes sense to use Citi ThankYou points at Amazon is when there is a targeted offer to receive a good discount when using at least 1 ThankYou point.
+And the only time it makes sense to use Citi ThankYou points at Amazon is when there is a targeted offer to receive a big discount when using at least 1 ThankYou point.